Microplastics in the Environment and in the Human Body

 Plastics are abundant today.
 In many parts of the world, they are ubiquitous.
 They are very useful in many aspects of our lives, including medical treatments.
 While it's true that some plastics could be avoided, others are the best material that is currently available for a particular function.

 Determining how much plastic waste enters the ocean each year is a difficult task, but according to the United Nations the amount is at least eight million tons.
+NOAA (National Oceanic and Atmospheric Administration) says that microplastic particles are less than 5 mm long.
+Some organizations say that the particles must be less than 1 mm long in order to be called microplastic.

 How Do Microplastics Form?